60 Years of Service…

 Colorado Outdoor Recreation Search and Rescue Card (CORSAR):

 Colorado residents and visitors are well served by dedicated volunteer search and rescue teams.
 By purchasing a Colorado Outdoor Recreation Search and Rescue (CORSAR) card you are contributing to the Search and Rescue Fund, that reimburses teams for costs incurred in search and rescues activities across the State of Colorado.
-The CORSAR card is available for $3 for a one-year card and $12 for five-year card.
+The CORSAR card is available from the Colorado Parks & Wildlife (CPW) website for $5 for a one-year card and $20 for a five-year card.

 The CORSAR card is not insurance and does not reimburse individuals nor does it pay for medical transport.

-Click the link above to go to CORSAR home page.
+Click the CPW link above to go to the CORSAR home page.

 Tips from the Posse: